 Verlorenvlei is a partially closed coastal estuarine lake and marsh system fed by an intermittent allogenic river.
 The estuary mouth lies along the Atlantic Ocean at the town of Elands Bay, which is located 25 km south of Lambert's Bay.
 This is one of the largest natural wetlands along southern Africa's west coast, and it is one of the few coastal freshwater lakes in South Africa.
 Its catchment covers some 1 890 km2 and consists of four main tributaries: the Kruis, Bergvallei, Hol and Krom Antonies rivers, which have their sources in the Olifantsrivierberge and Swartberge in the east and the Piketberge in the south.
 Three of the four rivers drain the extensive flatlands of the sandy coastal plain, and the Krom Antonies River drains the Moutonshoek Valley.
 All four flow into the 30-km-long Verlorenvlei River.

-Verlorenvlei can be regarded as a coastal lake and reed-swamp system due to its intermittent connection with the ocean.
+Verlorenvlei can be regarded as an estuarine coastal lake and reed-swamp system due to its intermittent connection with the ocean.
 The main body of the lake is c.
 13.5 km long and 1.4 km wide, and has an average depth of 3 m and a maximum depth of c.
 4.5 m during the wet season.
 Extensive low-lying sand flats occur to the north and east of the lake, sloping up to a series of low hills that form the catchment boundary.
 On the southern side, the lake lies against the base of a continuous range of low sandstone hills averaging some 120 m a.s.l., with Muishoekberg (300 m a.s.l.) forming the only prominent peak.
 Towards the west and closer to the sea, the ridge becomes rugged, with high cliffs ending in the ocean at Baboon Point (200 m a.s.l.).

 The system lies in a winter-rainfall area and given sufficient rain inland it fills and overflows into the sea at Eland's Bay.
 In summer, however, it gradually desiccates, reaching its lowest levels at the end of the dry season.
 Generally the lake never dries up completely, although in very dry years the water level can become extremely low.
 The fluctuations in water level influence the distribution patterns of the flora and fauna, so the wetland's variable nature is critical to the functioning of the system.
 A shallow, narrow, 2.5-km-long channel runs from Verlorenvlei to the sea, but a rocky sand-covered bar at the mouth and other artificial obstructions make it a virtually closed system.
 Usually, the mouth is blocked and the channel is reduced to a series of stagnant saline pools.
 During good rains, however, the lake spills into the channel and some tidal exchange takes place.
 The lake is regarded as oligotrophic, but the nutrient status varies, depending on the water level.
 Salinity levels can reach as high as 40 parts per thousand on the eastern side of the railway bridge (hypersaline conditions) to 0.5 parts per thousand at Redelinghuys.